• Skip to primary navigation

 • 2 cups cooked penne pasta

-Cooking The Fiddleheads & Noodles First
+Cook The Fiddleheads & Penne Pasta First

+Simmer the fiddleheads in a pot of water for 5 minutes, then strain them and set aside.
 Discard the cooking water as it is very bitter and not palatable.

 fresh fiddleheads cooking in a pot of water

-Saute The Remaining Ingredients
+Sauté The Sausage With the Remaining Ingredients

 fiddleheads in a pan with italian sausages and onions in a cast iron pan